JaapBraam/LoRaWanGateway/README.md

 </table>

 ## How to run

+The LoRaWanGateway needs quite some RAM and processing power, so it it necessary to flash firmware that uses as little resources as possible.
+Therefore you have to build NodeMCU firmware containing only the modules needed.

 + Get the NodeMCU firmware on http://nodemcu-build.com/index.php
 	+ select the dev branch
 	+ select the following modules: bit,cjson,encoder,file,gpio,net,node,rtctime,sntp,spi,tmr,uart,wifi